teambit/docs/docs/open-source/open-source.md

 title: Open Source
 ---

-At Bit, we build everything with Bit: Starting from open-source projects like Bit itself to the Bit.dev cloud platform and even Ripple CI.
+At Bit, we build everything with Bit.

 Every feature or service we build is a **scope of components**.
 Each scope of components contains everything the team needs to deliver this feature: UI components, data-connected components, React hooks, Node modules, and even serverless functions.
 Our teams expose and share their components to each other and continuously integrate to build products.